CB&I sues Westinghouse over claims related to nuclear business sale

-CB&I said in its complaint that Westinghouse, a unit of Japanese engineering firm Toshiba Corp, improperly used a provision of the purchase agreement to justify its claim.
+CB&I said in its complaint that Westinghouse, a unit of Japanese engineering firm Toshiba Corp (6502.T), improperly used a provision of the purchase agreement to justify its claim.

 That provision, according to CB&I, was only to be used to true up the parties' working capital expenses between the signing of the sale agreement in October and the closing of the deal in December.